 The IPCC FAR,SAR,TAR,AR4 have all been converted to RCP scenarios using conversion factors (see below).
 All projections have been regularized to 100 years using plain scaling.

 "Antarctic collapse" does not literally mean a full collapse, but refers to a marine ice sheet instability.
 Read AR5 text for more precise meaning.
+We have also published an estimate of worst case sea level rise which you may find here.

 Scenario conversion factors that I have used: